sethta/no-page-comment/readme.txt

 == Screenshots ==

-1. The Settings page on a fresh WordPress 4.0 installation
+1. The Settings page on a fresh WordPress 4.3 installation

 == Changelog ==

+= 1.1 =
+* UPDATE: WordPress 4.3 support.
+* UPDATE: Rename settings option in database.
+* NEW: Clean up database on uninstall.

 = 1.0.7 =
 * NEW: Add Dutch language support.